 We developed a set of requirements for an optimal GWAS summary statistics storage format that addresses our needs of performing high-throughput secondary analyses (Table 1).
-These requirements focus on consistent and robust storage of genetic association data, capacity for metadata to provide a full audit trail, efficient querying and storage, ensuring file integrity and interoperability with existing open-source tools.
+These requirements focus on consistent and robust storage of genetic association data, capacity for metadata to provide a full audit trail, efficient querying and storage, ensuring file integrity and interoperability with existing open-source tools and across multiple datasets for data sharing and integration.
 For each requirement we provide evidence to demonstrate how the VCF format meets these needs and showcase capabilities of this storage format (Table 1).
+[Shouldn’t we discuss the requirements in the main text?
+Let’s decide after we pick journal and article format for submission.
+If we don’t discuss here we need to provide URL of specification with discussion of requirements]